Stealth3535/armguard/UBUNTU_MKCERT_SSL_SETUP.md

 ## Summary

 ✅ **You now have**:
+- Nginx reverse proxy configured
+- Gunicorn running as a systemd service
 - Full HTTPS encryption on your LAN
 - Trusted SSL certificates (no browser warnings)
-- Secure Django deployment with Nginx + Gunicorn
+- Secure Django deployment ready for production use

 ✅ **To add new client devices**:
 - Copy `rootCA.pem` from server's `~/.local/share/mkcert/`